C A T

 ||

-of good defense.
-When you feel reasonably confident about your ability to
+principles of good defense.
+When you feel reasonably confident about your

-defend, you will feel more secure in doubling the opponents.
-Successful penalty
+ability to defend, you will feel more secure in doubling the opponents.

-doubles are a sure way to improve your performance.
-Using the Socratic method,
+Successful penalty doubles are a sure way to improve your performance.
+Using

-the book links defense to penalty doubles in a sequential progression.
-This
+the Socratic method, the book links defense to penalty doubles in a sequential

-book will have strong appeal to tournament players of intermediate ability.
+progression.
+This book will have strong appeal to tournament players of

 HOME | CONTACT US